-Accounting for Income Taxes
+Accounting for Income Taxes for Stock-Based Compensation

 We also elected to use the short-cut method to calculate the historical pool of windfall tax benefits related to employee stock-based compensation awards.

 See Note 9 "Stock-Based Compensation," to the unaudited Condensed Consolidated Financial Statements for more information.